en

 The Adaptation Imperative: Designing a Berlin That Doesn’t Just Survive, But Thrives

-According to the IPCC, we have officially moved beyond the “if” and into the “how.”
-Even under the most optimistic scenarios, the climate instability of the next decade demands what scientists call “Transformational Adaptation”, a total reimagining of our urban setting rather than just patching our wounds.
+The IPCC has made it clear, we have moved beyond the question of if and into the question of how.
+Even under the most optimistic scenarios, the climate instability of the coming decade demands what scientists call “Transformational Adaptation”: a total reimagination of our urban environments, not merely a patchwork of fixes applied to a crumbling system.

 Where Trends Meet Reality